 I am a radio astronomer working on the Breakthrough Listen project with Berkeley SETI Research Center.
-In addition to working on the Breakthrough Listen science program and our observational strategy, I manage the outreach and education efforts for BSRC, including web, social media, and our undergraduate internship program.
+I am the Project Scientist for Breakthrough Listen on the Green Bank Telescope.
+In addition to working on the Breakthrough Listen science program and our observational strategy, I direct our undergraduate internship program.
+I also manage the outreach and education efforts for BSRC, including Twitter, Facebook, and Instagram.

-I also work on wide-field radio surveys with next generation radio telescopes, searching for transient and variable radio sources as well as the signatures of supermassive black hole binaries and mergers.
+My other interests include wide-field radio surveys with next generation radio telescopes, searching for transient and variable radio sources as well as the signatures of supermassive black hole binaries and mergers.
 I am an associate member of the Murchison Widefield Array and NANOGrav collaborations, and an advisor to the Square Kilometer Array Transient Science Working group.
+I’m also interested in how supermassive black holes interact with their environments, including through spectacular examples of feedback such as Minkowski’s Object.

-I helped conceive and implement the NOVAS high school program combining art and the maker movement with astronomy education, I am the founder and coordinator of the Science@Cal Lecture Series, and I have written material for the UC Museum of Paleontology's Understanding Evolution website, and for the Big History Project.
+I helped conceive and implement the NOVAS high school program combining art and the maker movement with astronomy education.
+In 2009 I founded, and ran for 10 years, the Science@Cal Lecture Series, a series of free lectures that welcomes 100 – 150 members of the public to campus each month to hear about research taking place at UC Berkeley.
+I now serve as a member of the Science@Cal Advisory Council.
+I have written material for the UC Museum of Paleontology’s Understanding Evolution website, and for the Big History Project.

 In my spare time I enjoy cooking, photography, hiking, camping, and travel.
 I live in Oakland with my wife Lori, an attorney, and our husky Laika.